webplatform/docs/css/properties/text-indent/index.md

 |Language=HTML
 |Description=The following examples use the '''text-indent''' attribute and the '''text-indent''' property to indent the object's text.

-This example uses calls to an embedded style sheet to change the indent on the text when an [[dom/events/click|'''onclick''']] event occurs.
+This example uses calls to an embedded style sheet to change the indent on the text when a [[dom/events/click|'''click''']] event occurs.
 The text was originally indented 2 centimeters using '''div''' as a selector in the style sheet.
 |Code=&lt;DOCTYPE html&gt;
 &lt;html&gt;
  &lt;head&gt;